Claudio Orrego

 Orrego is a former minister of President Ricardo Lagos and the former mayor of the commune of Peñalolén.
 In 2013, he was a candidate for the presidency of Chile, but lost the primary election to Michelle Bachelet, and other candidates.
 On March 11, 2014, he was appointed intendant of the Santiago Metropolitan Region by President Bachelet.

-On June 13, 2021, he was elected governor of the Santiago Metropolitan Region, in a newly created position, and was subsequently reelected in 2024.
+On June 13, 2021, he was elected governor of the Santiago Metropolitan Region, in a newly created position, and was reelected in 2024.